BogdanCerovac/aXeSiA/README.md

 License: Mozilla Public License 2.0

-## Minimum viable product - command line tool - axe-hackaton basics
+## Minimum viable product - command line tool based on Puppeteer - axe-hackaton basics
 - parse sitemap.xml and save all urls to a list,
 - disable cookie consent overlays so that they are not in way,
 - loop through the list and process different tasks, for example: